Jsalaz/HW2CardGame/README.md

 Video Game Design
 Homework 2: C# Object Oriented Deck of Cards with BlackJack and CardCount games

-This was aour second C# assignment and it was meant to test our capabilities with Object Oriented Abstraction.
+This was our second C# assignment and it was meant to test our capabilities with Object Oriented Abstraction.

 Additionally I worked with git for version control and NUnit for testing

-My implementation differed from other by my use of Emuns to define the card rank and suits.
+My implementation differed from others by my use of Emuns to define the card rank and suits.
+Others focused more primitive variable to define card suit and rank.

 List of Classes: